 More than any other travel region, Europe is a bucket-list of must-see destinations: think of experiencing the revelry of Oktoberfest in Munich, Germany; savoring the authentic food and stunning city of Florence, Italy; touring the fairy-tale Baroque architecture of Prague, Czech Republic; or sipping Spanish sangria on the beaches of Barcelona.

 Popular destinations include London’s Big Ben, Paris’ Eiffel Tower, Prague Castle, the Vatican, and Venice’s canals.
-Cheaper European cities include Dublin, Frankfurt, Moscow and Zurich.
+Cheaper European cities include Dublin, Frankfurt, Moscow, and Zurich.
 Florence and Barcelona are a must for art and architecture lovers.
-Croatia and Turkey are sought-after beach destinations, and don’t forget coastal cities along the Mediterranean sea.
+Croatia and Turkey are sought-after beach destinations and don’t forget coastal cities along the Mediterranean sea.
 More expensive European destinations include Athens, Paris, Lisbon, and Rome.

 Below, we’ve outlined more details about key European destinations.

-Visit United Kingdom and Ireland
+Visit the United Kingdom and Ireland

 From London to Dublin, to Edinburgh and North Wales, the United Kingdom (UK) and Ireland offer so much to see.
 Aside from the Big Ben, must-see places in London include Buckingham Palace, Houses of Parliament, Westminster Abbey and the Tower of London.
 A stop at the Salisbury Cathedral is worth the drive.
 Keep in mind that down the road from that is Stonehenge, in Wiltshire, which dates back to 2500 BC!
 Suitably named, the city of Bath, cloaked in Georgian architecture, is known for its Roman Baths.
 Marvel at Scotland's Ancient Capital, Edinburgh, with its medieval streets and unmatched culture!